KABUKI GLOSSARY (H~J)

 Izumi

-Old province, which grosso modo corresponds to the southern part of the current Ôsaka prefecture.
+Old province, which grosso modo corresponded to the southern part of the current Ôsaka Prefecture [more details].
 It was also called Senshû.

 In Japanese: 和泉